cyiuhim/shower-scribe/README.md

 - To freeze requirements.txt, run `pip freeze > requirements.txt`
 - To install the requirements, run `pip install -r requirements.txt`
 - To run the server, run `python3 app.py` when in the virtual environment and webserver directory
+- In order for recordings to be able to be merged, run `pip install pydub`